AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 4. In bash, type `git clone` and then press the **Insert** key to paste the location of the repository.
 The end text should look like this: `git clone https://github.com/owatonnarobotics/2015RobotCode.git`
 5. Press enter to clone the online repo into your deployment machine.
 6. If you did not include a `.gitignore` in creating your online repo, you will need to create it
-a.
-In bash, run the command `touch .gitignore` while in the main part of your local repository.
+  * In bash, run the command `touch .gitignore` while in the main part of your local repository.
 This should create an empty `.gitignore` file
 7. Head to [github.com/owatonnarobotics/2015RobotCode/blob/master/.gitignore](https://github.com/owatonnarobotics/2015RobotCode/blob/master/.gitignore) and copy the text into your `.gitignore` file. *(The `.gitignore` basically tells Git to never commit the listed files which is good for keeping the repo clean.)*